-Join Mike Meyers for an in-depth discussion in this video Professionalism, part of CompTIA A+ Exam Prep (220-902) Part 1: Introduction to Computers.
+Join Mike Meyers for an in-depth discussion in this video Professionalism, part of CompTIA A+ (220-902) Cert Prep: 1 Introduction to Computers.

 - [Voiceover] Meet Ford Pearson.
 Ford is a great tech and is looking forward to getting out in the real world and start doing some computer repair and making those big bucks, but before we let him do that, well Ford, how do you feel about your appearance right now?
 Pretty groovy huh?
 Yeah.
 Well before we do anything else, let's talk about toning a few things down.
 First of all, I love your hair.
 Fantastic, but unfortunately, as much as these new tousled hair styles are good for out in the social engagements, in a corporate environment, we might want to drag a comb through that a little bit.